Admiring Light

 Overall, I’m quite impressed.
 I have been very much on the fence about whether to get this camera, and I still am.
 I am likely to wait until I either get a chance to shoot with one for an extended period of time, or for more reviews to come out before making a decision, but I have to say…if the rumored outstanding low ISO dynamic range turns out to be quite true (and all sources so far are pointing to that being the case), then my GH2 may need to find a new home while I pick up an OM-D. Currently the camera is in limited stock, but if you look around, you should be able to find at least the black kit with the 14-42mm lens.
 The 12-50mm lens kits and the body only package are harder to come by, and the silver version is in very short supply at the moment.
 I have a possible chance to use one extensively for a few days, and if I get that opportunity, I will do a full review of the camera at that time.
 Right now, though, it looks like Olympus has a winner on their hands.

-7 thoughts on “Olympus OM-D E-M5 Hands-On Preview”
+7 responses to “Olympus OM-D E-M5 Hands-On Preview”

 I handled an OM-D at my local camera store last week and came away with mixed feelings.
 Admittedly, I have never used such a small camera and it’s been years (since the Panasonic FZ-20) since I used an EVF.
 The Olympus is small.
 Adding the first half of the optional grip helped hand feel for me.
 The buttons are small.
 From a form factor standpoint, I wish the camera were a little larger.
 And I wonder why Olympus didn’t up the spec on the EVF to something closer to the Sony NEX 7 or the rumored Panasonic GH3.
 I will go back and handle it again at some point but as of now I’m not convinced that this camera is the way to go for me if I buy into the micro 4/3 system.